top of page

 Checkout reimagined

-• A clear journey stepper/locator
+• Clear journey stepper/locator

-• Auto-suggest functionality for the address field
+• Auto-suggest for address fields

-• Introduction of the Apple Pay method
+• Introduction of Apple Pay

 • Redesigned order confirmation emails